bloxstreet/support/docs/hr-information/group-shouts-and-formats.md

 `📋 [TRAINING] | A training session will be starting at the Training Center momentarily.
 Trainee Team Members, Junior Team Members, and Senior Team Members have a chance to rank up.`

 ### <font color="#C21807">Congratulatory Formats for Shift Promotions</font>
 Shift hosts must use the following messages when promoting staff members.
+Hosts must not modify them.

 **Department Supervisor -> Department Manager:**